nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 1, 2, 8, 9, 10
 ```

-TODO decompose

 So... how do we translate this to JavaScript?

-Let's break it down, or decompose the problem, into smaller pieces.
+With our analogy in hand (get it), let's break down, or _decompose_ the problem.
+Decomposition is considered the first step in computational thinking.

+TODO

 What if our array only contained two values?

 ```js
 const test = [10, 1];